Riya-chandra/MultiTaskAssitant/README.md

 Research: "Who is the CEO of OpenAI?" or "Search for the latest news on Python 3.13."

-Complex: "Find the latest AI news and email the summary to my boss."
-(Requires multi-step reasoning).

 🔮 Future Improvements

 [ ] Notion Integration: Add a "Note-Taking Agent" to save research directly to Notion.